nlpwithdeeplearning/nlpwithdeeplearning/nlpqb/bayes.md

----
-layout: default
-title: Text Classification with Naive Bayes - 2
+# Text Classification with Naive Bayes - 2
----

 ### What is text classification?
 Text classification is the task of assigning a label or category to an entire text or document.